b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 — *[About Temple Sealings](https://www.churchofjesuschrist.org/temples/what-happens-in-a-temple-sealing?lang=eng)*, churchofjesuschrist.org

 I don't understand how sealing brings more meaning to life.
 This, like numerous other claims that the church makes, could only be demonstrated after you're dead.
 There is no benefit to sealing while you're alive— it takes effect after you die.
 It encourages us to be loyal and faithful?
 As opposed to all those filthy heathens who have no loyalty to their spouses, the whole world over?
 Don't you think that's insulting to the deep affections felt in other humans?
+Why would non-Mormons get married at all, if faithfulness and loyalty mean nothing?

 Deceased people can't come back to church leadership to say "hey, you lied!
 This ordinance didn't actually help anything, God divorced us anyway!"
 Nor could they verify the claims by saying "Yeah, it's legit, and we're still married.. and dead."
 It's [[Falsifiability|non-falsifiable]].
 There's no way for us to prove it, and there's no repudiation, recompense, or accountability if the verbal assurance doesn't pan out.
 "Just trust me, bro, doing what I say here will pay off after you're dead and can't talk back to me."